maxnowack/reliable-debundle/README.md

 This is a tool built to unpack javascript bundles prudiced by webpack and browserify.

-# scil
+# scil/reliable-debunble

 ## Installation
 ```
 npm i -g @scil/reliable-debundle
 ```

-## preferable configuration for webpack
+## Preferable configuration for webpack

-The simplest way is use `"replaceRequires": "variable",` but in the produced js files,
+The simplest way is use `"replaceRequires": "variable",`
-`n(1)` would not support code jumping in Intellij Idea family products currently.
+but in the produced js files,  `n(1)` would not support code jumping in Intellij Idea family products currently.
-To use code jumping, improve Idea, or use `"replaceRequires": "inline,variable",`
+To use code jumping, wait for a better Intellij Idea, or use `"replaceRequires": "inline,variable",`

 ```json
 {